-The figures on pages 8 and 9 of this document are based on a 2016 inventory of Addison's municipal trees.
-CRTI will update those figures if a new inventory is provided.
+The figures on pages 8 and 9 of this report were developed using a 2008 inventory of Clarendon Hills's street trees.
+The CRTI will update these figures if a new inventory is provided.

 Figure 10: Measuring a tree for an inventory.